 Visual comparison of array images may be sufficient to see differences in relative protein expression.
-However, most researchers will want to perform numerical comparisons of the signal intensities (or more precisely. signal densities), using 2-D densitometry. chemiluminescent documentation and other systems or phosphorescent detection systems are usually sold as a package with compatible densitometry software.
+However, most researchers will want to perform numerical comparisons of the signal intensities (or more precisely, signal densities), using 2-D densitometry.
+Gel/Blot documentation systems and other chemiluminescent or phosphorescent detection systems are usually sold as a package with compatible densitometry software.